395px

 The old man giving in a little

-A tree that is born bent, never straightens its trunk
+A tree that grows bent will never straighten its trunk

 From that sad call